abraunegg/onedrive/docs/webhooks.md

 * Create an endpoint listener at `https://<your.fully.qualified.domain.name>/webhooks/onedrive`
 * Secure this endpoint to only allow Microsoft 365 address space to communicate with this enpoint

-> [!IMPORTANT]
-> These ranges are part of the Microsoft 365 Common and Office Online services, which also cover Microsoft Graph API.
-You should regularly update the allowlist as Microsoft updates these ranges frequently.
-> It is recommended to automate updates to your 'nginx' configuration accordingly and is beyond the scope of this document.

 > [!TIP]
 > Save this file in the nginx configuration directory similar to the following path: `/etc/nginx/conf.d/onedrive_webhook.conf`.
 This will help keep all your configurations organised.